Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 You may have heard about HBO Max, a new streaming service from WarnerMedia which launched on May 27, 2020, with streaming rights to the Studio Ghibli animated film catalogue, past hit series like Friends, and a slew of new programs on top of HBO's original series and current film lineup.
 This service is currently only available only in the United States.

-However, there will be exceptions.
-WarnerMedia is only selling broadcast rights to HBO Max programs it produces directly or otherwise controls worldwide rights to, and even then some programs will be excluded due to conflicts with other prior relationships.
-HBO Max is also ordering programs from other studios, and it appears Crave – or any other service that wants to pick up the Canadian rights – needs to negotiate separately with those studios.
+However, there are exceptions.
+WarnerMedia is only selling broadcast rights to HBO Max programs it produces directly or otherwise controls worldwide rights to, and even then some programs are excluded:

 - What is HBO Max?
 How is it different from HBO?